HM5207 – Hazardous Material Spill Contingency Plan

 1. Ensure that personnel handling hazardous chemicals and waste have access to Safety Data Sheets (SDS) in their work areas.

-2. Provide in areas where hazardous materials are handled chemical spill kits capable of cleaning up non-emergency spills of hazardous materials.
+2. Provide chemical spill kits capable of cleaning up non-emergency spills of hazardous materials in areas where hazardous materials are handled.

-UTHSC personnel, including staff and students, that handle hazardous materials and waste shall:
+UTHSC personnel, including staff and students, who handle hazardous materials and waste shall:

 1. Comply with procedures for large and small chemical spill response as detailed in this plan and the UTHSC Office of Research Chemical Hygiene Plan.